McIndi/mast.installer/mast/installer/files/contrib/templates/product-sheet.md

         * Filesystem cleanup
         * Error report and PMR information collection
 * Three access points:
-    * Web GUI – common parameters (such as the hostnames of the appliances) appear in a common area of the screen which always visible and affects any task you might perform.
+    * Web GUI - common parameters (such as the hostnames of the appliances) appear in a common area of the screen which always visible and affects any task you might perform.
-    * CLI client – each CLI command accepts a standard set of arguments which all behave the same way.
+    * CLI client - each CLI command accepts a standard set of arguments which all behave the same way.
-    * Simple API – all of MAST’s CLI commands are dynamically generated from functions based on their signature.
+    * Simple API - all of MAST's CLI commands are dynamically generated from functions based on their signature.
 These functions are also importable, so you can use them from our API without spawning a separate process.

 ### Support